Mercyhurst interior architecture and design students present their work at the program's annual student showcase.

 Students are encouraged to begin development of a college-level portfolio starting in their freshmen year to prepare for Sophomore Review and placement in interior design internships and co-op learning experiences.
 Development of such portfolios is a natural outgrowth of the design studio environment.

-In the spring of each academic year, the Mercyhurst University interior design department hosts its annual exhibition of projects .
+In the spring of each academic year, the Mercyhurst University interior architecture and design department hosts its annual exhibition of projects .
 These projects are the culmination of 30 weeks of research and preparation over three terms.
 The exhibit is displayed in the Cummings Art Gallery on campus and is open to the public.
 An opening reception initiates the exhibition and invited guests include faculty, friends, family, professional designers and architects, and prospective employers.
 See examples of student work.

 State-of-the-art laboratory facilities are available for use exclusively by interior design students.
 Mercyhurst's on-campus design studios, materials lab, resource library, and state-of-the art computer labs with the latest computer aided drafting and design software provide students the technical expertise needed to enter the design industry.
 Studio spaces and laboratories are available to students 24 hours a day, seven days a week when the university is in session.